aws/copilot-cli/site/content/docs/developing/environment-variables.en.md

 Additionally, if you want to add environment variables in bulk, you can list them in an [env file](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/taskdef-envfiles.html#taskdef-envfiles-considerations).
 And then specify its path (from the root of the workspace) in the `env_file` field of your [manifest](../manifest/overview.en.md).

+You may specify an env file at the root of your workspace for the main container, in any sidecar container definition, or under the `logging` field to pass an environment file to the Firelens sidecar container.

 ```yaml
 # in copilot/{service name}/manifest.yml
 env_file: log.env